ocorcoll/ocorcoll/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a Ph.D. candidate and Junior Research Fellow at the University of Tartu studying how reinforcement learning agents can understand the world in terms of cause and effect.
-I firmly believe that there is a significant leap towards understanding intelligence at the intersection of reinforcement learning and causality.
-Building agents that see the world from a causal lens can enable principled drug discovery, informed interventions on gene regulatory networks, and better decision-making for clinicians.
-In particular, I study how RL agents can discover, learn and exploit causal relations present in the world in an unsupervised manner.
+I am a Research Scientist at Spotify working on Causal ML.
+My Ph.D. from University of Tartu focused on Causal Reinforcement Learning.
+I studied how reinforcement learning agents can understand the world in terms of cause and effect.
+Building agents that see the world from a causal lens can enable principled drug discovery, informed interventions on gene regulatory networks, and better decision-making in general.

 Previously @ Amazon Alexa